 Provides opportunities for upper-class students and advanced piano majors to study the art of accompanying and to develop potential in this area of piano performance.
-Prerequisite: Permission of the instructor 1 credit

 MUS 340 Masterworks of Opera

 A study of selected masterpieces of opera in their entirety, with emphasis on the cultural, literary, historic, and artistic foundations of each work.